Researching the new possibilities for education that will shape the future

 This initiative seeks to lay the ground for the creation of a permanent institute over the next five years.
 It is Hughes Hall’s intention that DEFI will become a permanent feature of the global education research community, in the process building a reputation as a thought-leader in the field.
 Through rigorous research into the affordances and dangers of new models of education made possible by digital technology DEFI will be an invaluable resource for policy makers globally.

-Learn more about the DEFI team and contact us at deficambridge.org
+- Learn more about DEFI and contact us at deficambridge.org